 Organizational Affiliates include organizations, institutions, agencies, and businesses, which can choose to contribute at one of three different levels of support, depending on the level of services desired.
 In addition to basic affiliate benefits, organizational affiliates receive most publications at no cost as well as complimentary registrations to the TRB Annual Meeting.
 A list of current organizational affiliates is available on the TRB website at www.TRB.org/directory/affiliates.asp.

 Individual Affiliates and Student Affiliates (full-time students at accredited postsecondary institutions) enjoy basic affiliate benefits and may subscribe to TRB publications at a substantially reduced cost.

-TRB’s annual expenditures for program activities exceed $90 million and will continue to grow as SHRP 2 research contracts are awarded.
+TRB’s annual expenditures for program activities exceed $90 million.
 About 15 percent of expenditures is for technical activities (standing committees, Annual Meeting, field visit program, publications, and TRIS); 63 percent for the Cooperative Research Programs; 15 percent for SHRP 2; and 7 percent for studies and other continuing activities.
 Approximately 39 percent of TRB’s total financial support is provided by the transportation departments of the 50 states and the District of Columbia.
 Contracts and grants from the component administrations of the U.S. Department of Transportation and other federal agencies provide an additional 57 percent, and 4 percent is provided by private sponsoring organizations and income from publication sales, meeting registrations, and affiliate fees.